 - It’s easy.
-Like, “one-pot and the simplest ingredients” easy.
+Like, one-pot-and-the-simplest-ingredients easy.
 French onion chicken is the perfect way to add a little luxury to your meal without turning your kitchen and shopping list into a circus.
 As in, no jumping through hoops.
-Just a straightforward skillet dinner with major flavor payoff!
+Just a straightforward skillet dinner with a major flavor payoff!

 - It’s inspired by a bistro favorite.
 A warm bowl of French onion soup is a cozy and classic, comforting meal.
 We’re upping the ante by bringing succulent, savory chicken thighs into the mix.

 - You can save leftovers for lunch!
 This chicken dinner bakes up like a dream in a single skillet and you can refrigerate the leftovers for easy reheating.

 - Chicken Thighs: I use skin-on, bone-in chicken thighs for my recipe.
 They turn out extra juicy and delicious!

 - Seasoning: Salt and pepper to taste, plus dried thyme and sweet paprika.
 If you don’t have thyme, basil or oregano will also work.

 - Olive Oil: Choose a decent quality olive oil or vegetable oil for cooking at higher temperatures.